mozanunal/img2sh/README.md

 #### Setup development environment

-Pipenv is using for environment management.
+Conda is using for environment management.

 ```
-pipenv install --dev
+conda create -n img2sh python=3.8
 ```

-Following command should be executed to create interactive shell in this pipenv.
+Following command should be executed to create interactive shell in this conda environment.
 ```
-pipenv shell
+conda activate img2sh
 ```

 #### Development